Solar power for trains dawns in rainy Belgium

 Infrabel benefits from being able to sell cheaper electricity to its customers, which include the Belgian railways and private high-speed operator Thalys.

-Enfinity says the solar panels used in the project are made by Chinese company Jinko Solar, which it said offered better returns than European competitors.
+Enfinity says the solar panels used in the project are made by Chinese company Jinko Solar (JKS.N), which it said offered better returns than European competitors.

 In terms of sunshine, the summer of 2011 has so far been a disappointing one, even by Belgian standards, with 20 days of rain in July and eight days of misery so far in August according to the Belgian Royal Meteorological Institute.